-Ms. Joanna Rom, Deputy Director, Planning, Coordination and Analysis, Office of Budget, Finance, and Award Management, was appointed by the NSF Director as the National Science Foundation Acquisition Ombudsman in accordance with the requirements of the Federal Acquisition Streamlining Act and the Federal Acquisition Regulation (FAR), Section 16.505 and Chapter 12 of the NSF Contracting Manual.
+Ms. Joanna Rom, Deputy Head, Office of Budget, Finance and Award Management, was appointed by the NSF Director as the National Science Foundation Acquisition Ombudsman in accordance with the requirements of the Federal Acquisition Streamlining Act and the Federal Acquisition Regulation (FAR), Section 16.505 and Chapter 12 of the NSF Contracting Manual.

 The goal of the Ombudsman Program is to establish a more open acquisition process by facilitating communication on an informal basis between the National Science Foundation and parties outside the Government.
 The Foundationís Acquisition Ombudsman exercises agency-wide responsibility for reviewing concerns from contractors and ensuring that all contractors are afforded a fair opportunity to be considered.
 As part of her responsibility, the Ombudsman will hear concerns about specific issues in acquisitions from offerors, potential offerors, and contractors during the pre award and post award phases of acquisitions that cannot be resolved at lower levels, or that have Agency implications, and assist in facilitating a resolution.

 The role of the Ombudsman will not diminish the authority of the contracting officer, Source Evaluation Board, or Source Selection Official.
 The Ombudsman Program does not replace the FAR contract protest or disputes processes.
 Moreover, communications with an Ombudsman do not affect time limits for filing a protest or appealing a contracting officerís final decision as described in FAR Part 33.

 Ms. Rom is located in Room 405N and can be reached at (703) 292-8200 or at NSFAcquisitionOmbuds@nsf.gov.